jlangch/venice/doc/readme/ext-tomcat.md

 [Ring style WEB App module](ext-ring.md) available.

-## Start Tomcat with the built-in 'HelloWorld' demo
+## Start Tomcat from the REPL with the built-in 'HelloWorld' demo

 Start a REPL: